 If any stimulation to your face causes excruciating, persistent pain, you may have a condition known as trigeminal neuralgia.
 When chronic facial pain isolates you from your usual activities, Jason Chiu, MD, and his experienced medical team provide strategies unique to your needs.
-At The Painless Center, with offices in Fort Lee and Carlstadt, New Jersey, you can access the latest treatments, including radiofrequency ablation procedures, to relieve intense facial pain and improve your quality of life.
+At The Painless Center, with offices in Fort Lee, Tenafly, and Carlstadt, New Jersey, you can access the latest treatments, including radiofrequency ablation procedures, to relieve intense facial pain and improve your quality of life.
 Learn more about trigeminal neuralgia and your options for pain relief by calling The Painless Center or using the online booking feature.

 Trigeminal neuralgia is a nerve disorder that develops when nearby blood vessels compress the trigeminal nerve, which is responsible for transmitting sensations from your face to your brain.

 Due to this compression, you may experience a sudden, jolting pain after any stimulation of your face, such as:

 Even smiling or standing in a breeze can cause excruciating pain throughout your face.